AugurProject/augur-core/README.md

 		require an explicit payment to the Market of 2 trading fees.
 	# With these three conditions: [1] Stalled Branch, [2] Decision-Author’s signature, [3] Market-Author’s signature, one can move a Market’s Decisions to a new Branch

 It may be desirable to impose serious prerequisites for Branching.
 The option to Branch may require an automatic trigger, for example, that there be >500 upcoming Decisions.
 Requiring high λ and Λ parameters would also discourage the creation of frivolous Branches (as these would need to reliably support many Decisions in order to operate effectively). limit order front running pow

-Votes can contain a transaction (a new private key controlling next period’s vote) which becomes valid after the voting deadline passes.
-This scheme also prevents you from ‘spending’ your coins and voting with them at the same time, which simplifies coin trading.

 does it matter if we have mult. decisions for a dimension vs just one event w/ multiple outcome